Inventory of Elizabeth I

 The Inventory of Elizabeth I recorded the costume and gold and silver plate belonging to Elizabeth I in several inventories, and other documents, including rolls of New Year's Day gifts.
 Arthur Jefferies Collins published the Jewels and Plate of Queen Elizabeth I: The Inventory of 1574 from manuscripts in 1955.
 The published inventory describes jewels and silver-plate belonging to Elizabeth with detailed references to other source material.
-Two inventories of Elizabeth's costume and some of her jewellery were published by Janet Arnold in Queen Elizabeth's Wardrobe Unlocke'd (Maney, 1988).
+Two inventories of Elizabeth's costume and some of her jewellery were published by Janet Arnold in Queen Elizabeth's Wardrobe Unlock'd (Maney, 1988).

 Introduction

 In 1574 the office of the Jewel House was located in a two-storey building on the south side of the White Tower.
 This contained the records of the jewels and packing materials for sending jewels to court.
 The 1574 inventory was made by John Astley, Master and Treasurer of the Jewel House.
 The Master had an annual salary of £50 and was able to exact payments from goldsmiths appointed to work for the Jewel House, and those who transported plate from the House to diplomats.
 The post was lucrative, but some of the perquisites of the role were exaggerated or overstated by Sir Gilbert Talbot, who was made Master in 1660 and in 1680 wrote a treatise entitled Of the Jewel house.
 In the inventory the items were listed in categories; below an outline of the main categories is given with some examples of the 1,605 entries.

 The sources used by Collins were British Library Harley MS 1560 and Stowe MS 555 (see external links for digitised manuscripts).
 The manuscripts represent the "Quenis Majesties juelles plate and other stuff" in 1574 and additions by gift or purchase over the next 20 years which were kept in the Jewel House at the Tower of London.
 Collins also collated information from other books and manuscripts to cross-reference information about the objects listed.
 Gifts of plate to the queen passed from the Privy Chamber to the Jewel House.
 Some pieces were melted down and others were given as diplomatic gifts.
 When the queen travelled, the towns she visited often gave her gifts of silver-gilt cups.

+Collins identified five pieces of silver gilt plate which included a phoenix in the design.
+Although the phoenix was adopted as one of the emblems of Elizabeth and represented her reign and celibacy, he argues that these were older pieces which had belonged to Edward Seymour, 1st Duke of Somerset.
+His heraldic badges included the phoenix.
+The phoenix device was also used by Jane Seymour.